 Before you begin winding down your plan, make sure your participant data is accurate.
 Otherwise data management concerns could continue for many years after the plan termination, requiring refunds or even exposing you to liability.

 We can help

 Whether your defined benefit plan has been frozen for years or you’re seeking to terminate as soon as you can, Principal has a team with DB expertise that can help meet your needs.
-Give us a call at 800-952-3343, ext.
-22681 or contact your advisor to get started.
+Give us a call at 800-952-3343 or contact your financial professional to get started.

 1 This is typically defined in the plan document.